+Evaluate your insurance

+coverage, including

-You and your HCP evaluate your insurance coverage, including benefits investigation, prior authorization, and appeal assistance support.
+benefits investigation, prior

+authorization, and appeal

+assistance support.

+Identify potential financial assistance options that may be available to help you with financial needs.
 Provide information about potential programs and assistance options that may be available if you are eligible.